jbarciv/ClusterDynamics/src/readme.md

-# Project Name
+# Urban Areas Exploration with Geemap

 ## Introduction
-This project involves the application of supervised and unsupervised classification algorithms on satellite images using Google Earth Engine.
+This project involves the application of supervised and unsupervised classification algorithms on satellite images using Google Earth Engine with Geemap.

 ## Installation
 To get started, install the required Python packages.
 If `geemap` is not installed, unzip it using the following command: